 Get ready to kick some butts this April 1!
 We’re not talking about beating people up — we want you to kick those cigarette butts to the curb.
 Take Down Tobacco National Day of Action is a day of anti-smoking activism.
 Teachers, kids, youth leaders, and health advocates all participate!
-They come together and organize events that raise awareness of the problem of tobacco use in their communities, encourage kids to stay tobacco-free, and try to get anti-tobacco legislation passed.
+They come together and organize events that raise awareness of the high smoking rates in their communities, encourage kids to stay tobacco-free and try to get anti-tobacco legislation passed.
 The day is organized by The Campaign for Tobacco-Free Kids and it was originally called Kick Butts Day, which was first held in 1996.
 Get ready to kick some butts and take some names!

 Take Down Tobacco National Day of Action timeline

 Health warnings first appear on U.S. tobacco and cigarette packaging.